Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Special Order Your Axle

 Off Road Specialty TrailerAnother strong reason to special order the axle is for customizing.
 Our 4′ x 6′ Off Road Trailer Plans are a good example.
-Even if a stock axle length would match the frame rails, the traditional axle won’t give the function we want.
-The standard overhang from Spring Seat to Hub Face is not enough for the big wheels and tires desired for Off-Road.
+Even if a stock axle length would match the frame rails, the traditional axle will not give the function we want.
+The standard axle overhang from Spring Seat to Hub Face is not enough for the big wheels and tires desired for an Off-Road trailer.

 For more info about axle specs and options, please read the Axles 101 article.